ymath-io/ymath.io/content/courses/exponents/exponents-basic/special-powers/index.md

 ---

-You may have remembered from the introduction to this chapter that $0$
+You may have remembered from the introduction to this chapter that any number to the power of $0$ is $1$.
+In this lesson, we'll use our new exponent properties to find some other interesting patterns.

 ## $1$ as a Base